Notre Dame Classes - Children

 Each child is eligible only for the benefits described, regardless of whether one or both parents are employed at the University.

-- For employees hired before July 1, 2009, parent must be a regular, full-time faculty or staff who has completed a minimum of three consecutive years of full-time employment at Notre Dame, or retired with 25 or more years of consecutive full-time employment at Notre Dame.
+- For faculty and staff hired before July 1, 2009, parent must be a regular, full-time faculty or staff who has completed a minimum of three consecutive years of full-time employment at Notre Dame, or retired with 25 or more years of consecutive full-time employment at Notre Dame.

-- For employees hired on or after July 1, 2009, parent must be a regular, full-time faculty or staff who has completed a minimum of five consecutive years of full-time employment at Notre Dame, or retired with 25 or more years of consecutive full-time employment at Notre Dame.
+- For faculty and staff hired on or after July 1, 2009, parent must be a regular, full-time faculty or staff who has completed a minimum of five consecutive years of full-time employment at Notre Dame, or retired with 25 or more years of consecutive full-time employment at Notre Dame.

-- The five years of consecutive full-time employment requirement or a portion thereof may be waived for all eligible employees after July 1, 2009 if both of the following apply:
+- The five years of consecutive full-time employment requirement or a portion thereof may be waived for all eligible faculty and staff after July 1, 2009 if both of the following apply:

-- The employee became employed in a regular full-time position at Notre Dame within 90 days of leaving regular full-time employment at an accredited four-year university or college, and
+- The faculty or staff member became employed in a regular full-time position at Notre Dame within 90 days of leaving regular full-time employment at an accredited four-year university or college, and

-- The employee provides a statement from the prior university or college as verification of prior service
+- The faculty or staff member provides a statement from the prior university or college as verification of prior service

 - Qualifying regular, full-time faculty or staff must remain in full-time employment of the University after the child has been admitted to the University.